EddieHubCommunity/good-first-issue-finder/README.md

    ```
 3. Navigate to the project directory `cd good-first-issue-finder`
 4. Install dependencies with `npm install`
+5. If you encountered error like `engine not compatible with your version on node/npm`

+   upgrade your node version from [Here](https://nodejs.org/en/)

+   OR

+   By following commands from [Here](https://www.geeksforgeeks.org/how-to-update-node-js-and-npm-to-next-version/)

+   We highly recommend you to install current LTS version of node.
-5. Create a `.env` file in the root of the project.
+6. Create a `.env` file in the root of the project.
 Then add your GitHub Oauth values (see example in `.env.example` file)

 > **Note:** You need to set up an Oauth App in Github to get the required values.
 See the documentation [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
 > The Callback Url needs to point to the endpoint `http://localhost:5173/api/authentication/callback` of the baseURL the app should run on.

 <img width=450 alt="callback url" src="https://user-images.githubusercontent.com/75534912/191059977-48962f25-4a83-4564-9a17-019ab0783a40.jpg" />

-6. Run `npm run dev`
+7. Run `npm run dev`

 Alternatively, skip all the steps by using [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/EddieHubCommunity/good-first-issue-finder)